GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/1-introduction.md

 After completing this module, you'll be able to:

+- Explain how you can use TypeScript classes describe the shape of objects.
-- Declare and instantiate a class using TypeScript.
+- Declare a class using TypeScript.
+- Instantiate a class using TypeScript.
+- Apply access modifiers to a class.
+- Define static properties in a class.
-- Declare a class that inherits the properties of another class.
+- Declare a class that extends another class.
-- Utilize function overloads and overrides.
+- Declare an interface to ensure class shape.
+- Determine when to use an interface or a class to define the structure of an object.

 ## Prerequisites